truenas/documentation/content/CORE/UserRecommends/OpenVPN.md

 {{< toc >}}

-Prerequisite: An OpenVPN server running with a similar configuration:
+Prerequisite: An OpenVPN server running with a similar configuration to these configuration file settings:

 {{< expand "Example OpenVPN Configuration File" "v" >}}
 ```